lightning/bolts/00-introduction.md

    * _See related: [closing transaction](#closing-transaction), [funding transaction](#funding-transaction), [penalty transaction](#penalty-transaction)_
    * _See types: [revoked commitment transaction](#revoked-commitment-transaction)_

+* #### *Fail the channel*:
+  * This is a forced close of the channel.
+Very early on (before opening), this may not require any action but forgetting the existence of the channel.
+Usually it requires signing and broadcasting the latest commitment transaction, although during mutual close it can also be performed by signing and broadcasting a mutual close transaction.
+See [BOLT #5](05-onchain.md#failing-a-channel).

+* #### *Close the connection*:
+  * This means closing communication with the peer (such as closing the TCP socket).
+It does not imply closing any channels with the peer, but does cause the discarding of uncommitted state for connections with channels: see [BOLT #2](02-peer-protocol.md#message-retransmission).

 * #### *Final node*:
    * The final recipient of a packet that is routing a payment from an *[origin node](#origin-node)* through some number of *[hops](#hop)*.
 It is also the final *[receiving peer](#receiving-peer)* in a chain.
    * _See category: [node](#node)_